 Sweden's share of world trade in heavy weapon systems continues to be limited.
-The report that Sweden will submit to the UN for 2020 regarding the seven categories of equipment will include exports of the RBS 70 portable air defence system to the Czech Republic, Ireland and Lithuania.
+The report that Sweden will submit to the UN for 2021 regarding the seven categories of equipment will only include exports of the RBS 70 portable air defence system to Brazil and the Czech Republic.
+There are no exports from Sweden to report for other categories.
 Trade in heavy weapons systems and small arms and light weapons is reported annually to the OSCE in the same way as to the UN.